invertedv/testGo/docs/index.md

 - The loan's delinquency status.
 - Prepay and default.
 - Net recovery on the property at sale.
+- A mortgage score using a fixed, two-year performance window.

 The models fit in the first 3 cases are hazard models.